0xzoz/release-v6.9.5-genesis/README.md

 **Coordinator**: `sirouk`

-> ⚠️ **Important**: Only proceed with asynchronous steps after the previous sequential blocking steps are confirmed as completed by the coordinator.
+> ⚠️ **Important**: Only proceed with asynchronous steps after the coordinator confirms the previous sequential blocking steps as completed.

 ## Genesis Ceremony Steps